smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 ## msls\_meta\_box\_suggest\_args / msls\_post\_tag\_suggest\_args ##

-Maybe you'll find it useful that you can override the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query) *$args* for the auto-complete search-field in the meta box which you can see in the edit-screen of the various post-types or taxonomies of your WordPress site.
+Maybe you will find it useful to be able to override the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query) *$args* for the auto-complete search-field in the meta box which you can see in the edit-screen of the various post-types or taxonomies of your WordPress site.

 Example: